joshua0983/Aim-Trainer/README.md

 - **C#**: Programming language used for scripting in Unity.
 - **.NET**: Framework used to run C# scripts.
 - **Blender**: 3D modeling software used for creating and rigging the gun model and player hand models.
-- **FMOD**: Sound engine used to manage and play sound effects within the game.

 Flicking without strafing